medial dark ages

-Medial Ages, a Live AV Performance by Laura Netz consisting of experimental electromagnetic power noise with DIY circuitry and a handmade synth.
+Medial Dark Ages, a Live AV Performance by Laura Netz consisting of experimental electromagnetic power noise with DIY circuitry and a handmade synth.
 DIY oscillators, based on Schmitt triggers, using optoelectronic components produce a repetitively modulated wave.
 The strobe light controls the circuits modulating the signal.
 The light triggers sonic signals.
 In a sound/light integration, the modulation of tone activates an interactive system based on DIY.
 It is a self-generated sonic machine creating a syncopated, high-pitched, noisy beep.
-The flickering from the strobes assaults the sense to create neurological after-images.
+The flickering from the strobes assaults the senses to create neurological after-images.
 The audiences’ subconscious and altered states are activated to an open experimentation of feelings and knowledge.
+The sound results in a psychic noise music with references from postmaterialist perspective on technology, such in James Bridle – New Dark Ages – and experiments in electronic synthesis with frequency modulation, amplitude modulation and waveshaping.
+Medial Dark Ages experimental electronics performance intends to fit music technology in the context of radical critical thinking and media archaeology theory.
 More audio @ Archive.org .
 Download PDF here .
 More videos on my YouTube channel.

 2018 MUSLAB, Mexico.